Yahoo shares rise as board meets and considers sale of Web business

 Starboard asked Yahoo in November to drop plans to spin off its stake in Alibaba due to the tax concerns, and urged the company to sell its core search and display advertising businesses instead.

-Additional reporting by Supantha Mukherjee, writing by Peter Henderson; Editing by Ted Kerr and Bernard Orr
+Additional reporting by Supantha Mukherjee, Liana Baker and Malathi Nayak; writing by Peter Henderson; Editing by Ted Kerr, Bernard Orr and Lisa Shumaker